 No past sacrifice had such power.
-He gave us a chance to live through Him, to be forgiven, and to have a relationship through Him.
+He gave us a chance to live through Him by means of the Holy Spirit, to be forgiven, and to have a relationship with Him.

 (NIV) Romans 10:09, “If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.”